YaleDHLab/humanities-data-mining/README.md

 # YData: Humanities Data Mining

-This repository contains materials for YData: Humanities Data Mining (S&DS 176 / S&DS 576), taught in the Spring of 2021 at Yale University.
-For more information on the course, please consult the [**syllabus**](https://github.com/YaleDHLab/humanities-data-mining/blob/master/ydata-syllabus-2021.pdf) or the course materials below (please note that some materials require a Yale NetID for access).
+This repository contains materials for YData: Humanities Data Mining (S&DS 176 / S&DS 576), taught in the Spring of 2022 at Yale University.
+For more information on the course, please consult last year's [**syllabus**](https://github.com/YaleDHLab/humanities-data-mining/blob/master/ydata-syllabus-2021.pdf) from 2021 or the course materials below (please note that some materials require a Yale NetID for access).

-The course materials are published under a CC BY 3.0 US license.
-Attribution should be given to Dr. Catherine DeRose and Dr. Douglas Duhaime.

 ### Week One: Introduction to Data Mining